Primeval (film)

 Primeval is a 2007 American action-adventure horror film directed by Michael Katleman and starring Dominic Purcell, Orlando Jones, and Brooke Langton.
 Inspired partially by the true story of Gustave, a 20 ft, 2000 lb giant, man-eating Nile Crocodile in Burundi, the film centers on a team of American journalists who travel to Burundi to film and capture him.

-The film was released on January 12, 2007, receiving negative reviews from critics but grossed $11 million worldwide.
+The film was released on January 12, 2007, receiving negative reviews from critics but grossed $15 million worldwide.
 Despite its title, it has no relation to the 2007 ITV television series of the same name.

 Plot

 In Burundi, a British forensic anthropologist is examining the corpses in a mass grave, claiming they were all killed in an identical manner.
 When the woman digs her shovel into what she believes is another grave, an unseen creature attacks and violently drags her into the river.
-The UN soldiers accompanying her fire into the water, but only her mangled corpse floats to the surface - before being devoured.
+The UN soldiers accompanying her fire into the water, but only a piece of her horribly mutilated body goes back to the surface - before being caught and devoured by something hidden underwater.

-In a New York City newsroom, television journalist Tim Manfrey (Dominic Purcell) is assigned by his boss, Roger Sharpe (Patrick Lyster), to travel to Burundi with Aviva Masters (Brooke Langton), a reporter who deals with animal stories and has become interested in Gustave, a gigantic, fierce crocodile known to have killed hundreds of people in Africa over the years.
+In a New York City newsroom, television journalist Tim Manfrey is assigned by his boss, Roger Sharpe, to travel to Burundi with Aviva Masters, a reporter who deals with animal stories and has become interested in Gustave, a gigantic, fierce Nile crocodile known to have killed hundreds of people in Africa over the years.
 With the killing of the anthropologist, Gustave is suddenly a story of interest to the world.
 Tim doesn't want to go, knowing that Burundi is a war zone, but he has little choice because one of his stories turns out to have been based on falsified evidence.
-Tim and Aviva are accompanied to Burundi by Tim's cameraman and friend, Steven Johnson (Orlando Jones), and herpetologist Matt Collins (Gideon Emery), who are intent on capturing Gustave alive.
+Tim and Aviva are accompanied to Burundi by Tim's cameraman and friend, Steven Johnson, and herpetologist Matt Collins, who are intent on capturing Gustave alive.

-At the airport in Bujumbura they are met by a government official Hahutu Mkwesa who goes by Harry (Dumisani Mbebe), who tries to delay their departure by warning them of unrest in the bush, caused by a dangerous warlord who has nicknamed himself "Little Gustave."
+At the airport in Bujumbura they are met by a government official Hahutu Mkwesa who goes by Harry, who tries to delay their departure by warning them of unrest in the bush, caused by a dangerous warlord who has nicknamed himself "Little Gustave."
 Tim manages to overrule Harry by faking a call to Roger, and the team departs the next day being accompanied by two soldiers.
-When the party reaches the village where the last attack occurred they meet their guide, a licensed hunter named Jacob (Jürgen Prochnow), and are blessed by the local shaman; the friendly villagers assemble a steel cage in order to capture Gustave and take the cage to a nearby swamp.
-The first attempt to capture Gustave, by placing a goat as bait, fails, but Matt manages to shoot a tracking dart into it.
+When the party reaches the village where the last attack occurred they meet their guide, a licensed hunter named Jacob, and are blessed by the local shaman; the friendly villagers assemble a steel cage in order to capture Gustave and take the cage to a nearby swamp.
+The first nocturnal attempt to capture Gustave, by placing a goat as bait, fails, but Matt manages to shoot an arrow to locate the crocodile in real time.